 Pink Street is the nightlife center of Lisbon

-Officially called Rua Nova do Carvalho, this small pedestrian street is better known as “Pink Street,” after an urban renewal project in 2013, when the pavement between the terraces, bars and clubs was painted pink.
+Officially called Rua Nova do Carvalho, this small pedestrian street is better known as “Pink Street” since 2013, when an urban renewal project painted the pavement between the terraces, bars and clubs in pink.
 It has become Lisbon’s hottest destination at night, and is also often used as an open-air art gallery.

 Pink Street during the day